Congratulations! You’ve decided to learn how to become a personal trainer.

 ASCM offers a wide variety of certifications, including group exercise instructor; health fitness specialist, which gives you the skills to work with populations who have controlled medical conditions.
 Clinical certifications are offered, as are specialty certifications, such as Exercise is Medicine, Physical Activity in Public Health, and Cancer Exercise Trainer.

-Through ACE, you can be certified as a group fitness instructor, ACE health coach, or advanced health and fitness specialist.
+Through ACE, you can be certified as a group fitness instructor, ACE health coach, or medical exercise specialist.
 There are also several specialty certifications, including youth fitness, fitness nutrition, functional training, and mind-body.
+They even partner with great organizations which focus on areas of fitness to pursue like strength dn conditioning certifications with The Biomechanics Model, or health coach and wellness certifications with precision nutrition and other organizations.

 Because the NSCA is primarily focused on strength and conditioning, they offer certifications related to this field, including strength and conditioning and special populations certifications.
 They also offer a credentialing program for tactical strength and conditioning facilitators, who train military, law enforcement, fire and rescue, and other specialty fields.